Gambler's ruin: Fair coin flipping

 Two examples of this are if one player has more pennies than the other; and if both players have the same number of pennies.

 In the first case say player one $(P_1)$ has 8 pennies and player two ($P_2$) were to have 5 pennies then the probability of each losing is:

 It follows that even with equal odds of winning the player that starts with fewer pennies is more likely to fail.

 In the second case where both players have the same number of pennies (in this case 6) the likelihood of each losing is:

 Unfair coin flipping

 In the event of an unfair coin, where player one wins each toss with probability p, and player two wins with probability q = 1 − p, then the probability of each ending penniless is:

-An argument is that the expected hitting time is finite and so with a Martingale (probability theory), associating the value $\left(\frac{q}{p}\right)^l$ with each state so that the expected value of the state is constant, this is the solution to the system of equations:
+An argument is that the expected hitting time is finite and so with a martingale, associating the value $\left(\frac{q}{p}\right)^l$ with each state so that the expected value of the state is constant, this is the solution to the system of equations: